nvsriram/i18n-chat/README.md

 1. Navigate to the `python` directory and install all dependencies using `pip install -r requirements.txt` <br />**NOTE:** Highly recommend using `venv` for the backend setup
 2. Navigate to the `libretranslate` directory
-3. Run `python libretranslate` to start the libretranslate server
+3. Run `libretranslate` to start the libretranslate language translation server

 ### Frontend